vsch/laravel-translation-manager/readme.md

 Using the buttons on the web interface, you can import/export the translations.
 For publishing translations, make sure your application can write to the language directory or optionally configure it to do in-database publishing using the cache by adding:

-The web interface lets you select the locale for the web interface and also the locale that you are currently translating.
+The web interface lets you select the locale for the web interface and also the locale that you are currently translating and the primary locale.
 This is only used to order the locale columns displayed in the translation table such that the primary locale is always listed first and the translating locale is second, followed by all the other locales.

+You can select which additional locales to display on the page by checking the locales clicking on the 'Working Set' button to apply your selection.

 ### In Place Edit